-Constructive Dismissal is where an employer commits a fundamental breach of contract, entitling the employee to resign in response to the employer’s conduct.
-The employee is entitled to treat themselves as having been “dismissed” and the employer’s conduct is often referred to as a “repudiatory breach”.
+Constructive Dismissal is a situation in which the employer commits a fundamental breach of contract, entitling and/or forcing the employee to resign as a response to their employer’s conduct.
+The employee becomes entitled to being seen as “dismissed”.
+Oftentimes the employer’s conduct is considered to be a “repudiatory breach”.

-It does not need to be one isolated incident that amounts to a fundamental breach of contract by an employer.
-There maybe a continuing pattern of behaviour or incidents which, taken as a whole, which amounts to a breach of contract.
+A breach of contract by your employer may not be caused by just one isolated incident.
+There may be a continuing pattern of behaviour or incidents which, taken as a whole, amount to a breach of contract.
 However, the ‘straw that breaks the camel’s back’ which prompts the employee to resign must contribute to the previous acts, so that together they all add up to a breach of trust and confidence between the two parties.

-The employee must resign immediately and must not delay unreasonably, such that in Law they will be taken to have accepted the breach.
+The employee must resign immediately and must not delay the notice period unreasonably, such that in Law they will be taken to have accepted the breach.
 As a rule of thumb, an employee should normally resign within about a week, although circumstances can vary enormously.